miguelbe/AllSeeingEye/FinalProject.md

 2. Administrators, superusers in charge of updating the system and keeping it running

 ## Use Case Scenarios

-1. Open app / identify
-2. Search for room by code
-3. Search for room by name
-4. Search for room by status
-5. Search for class (student/registered user)
-6. Open room info
-7. Close room info
-8. Browse map
-9. Change floor

 ### 2. Search for room by code
 Description: The user searches for directions to a room by a room code